Returned from Duty

 William Brindle as "Wounded" on 13 November 1917, at Louches

-It was described as a time of rest for the Battalion, trips out to Calais or to the baths at Nielle
+It was described as a time of rest for the Battalion, trips out to Calais or the baths at Nielle

 However, they still did plenty of training and I am wondering if William Brindle may have been wounded by accident